gzemlevskiy17/YQuantum-Minimising-Wildfire-Risks/README.md

 ## Accomplishments that we're proud of

 Rapid Prototyping: Built a functional, end-to-end solution within hackathon time limits.
-Started with a solution in Julia and converted into Python very carefully
+Started with a solution in Julia and converted into Python very carefully.
 Innovative Integration: Merged classical graph theory with quantum-inspired optimization for insurance risk management.
 Clear Visualization: Created dual visualizations that communicate both raw grouping and appetite-adjusted portfolios effectively.